 To enable machine translation in your Phrase Project, go to the Advanced section of your Project settings and select enable machine translation.

 Once this is enabled you can already use machine translation for your translations.
-However, you can also choose your preferred machine translation provider for your entire account or for individual language pairs.
+However, you can also choose your preferred machine translation provider for your entire organization or for individual language pairs.

 Choose your preferred machine translation provider

-Go to your Account Details in the dropdown by clicking on your company name on the top right.
-Navigate to the “Machine Translation”tab.
+Go to your organization details in the dropdown by clicking on your company name on the top right.
+Navigate to the “Machine Translation” tab.

-You can choose one machine translation provider for the entire account in this section:
+You can choose one machine translation provider for the entire organization in this section:

 Alternatively, you can define different machine translation providers for different language pairs.
 This can be done in the bottom section: